apenwarr/redo/README.md

 See djb's [Target files depend on build scripts](http://cr.yp.to/redo/honest-script.html) article for more information.

+# Can I set my dircolors to highlight .do files?

+Yes!
+At first, having a bunch of .do files in each directory feels like a bit of a nuisance, but once you get used to it, it's actually pretty convenient; a simple 'ls' will show you which things you might want to redo in any given directory.

+Here's a chunk of my .dircolors.conf:

+	.do 00;35
+	*Makefile 00;35
+	.o 00;30;1
+	.pyc 00;30;1
+	*~ 00;30;1
+	.tmp 00;30;1

+To activate it, you can add a line like this to your .bashrc:

+	eval `dircolors $HOME/.dircolors.conf`

 # What are the three parameters ($1, $2, $3) to a .do file?